Yak101/800-63B-ImplGuide/sec6_lifecycle.md

 ### 6.4 Revocation and Termination

-This section complements the information in Sections 6.2 and 6.3 with more emphasis on the situation when a subject ceases to be a subscriber of a given CSP.
-Procedures used by specific CSPs, such as in FIPS 201 with respect to PIV credentials, supplements the information in this section.
+Revocation and termination address situations when a subject ceases to be a subscriber of a given CSP.
+Procedures used by specific CSPs, such as in FIPS 201 with respect to PIV credentials, supplement the information in this section.

-While the use of an authenticator by a specific CSP for online authentication is relatively easy to revoke, authenticators that contain user attributes or that can be used for physical authentication as well require much more emphasis on physical collection and destruction.
+While the use of an authenticator by a specific CSP for online authentication is relatively easy to revoke, authenticators that contain user attributes or that can be used for physical authentication require much more emphasis on physical collection and destruction.
+Relying parties that use information contained on such authenticators need to consider the possibility that those attributes are stale, and should verify the attributes with the CSP online when this is practical, depending on the sensitivity of the application.